 Corporate offices are being built or rebuilt as infill projects in and near urban centers as well.
 There are also major employment centers that are continuing to add new businesses beyond urban centers across the region.
-Airports especially John Glenn Columbus International Airport and Rickenbacker International Airport as well as the Rickenbacker Intermodal Terminal, serve as key assets for logistics, distribution and warehousing.
+Airports-especially John Glenn International Airport, and Rickenbacker International Airport and Intermodal Yard serve as hubs for logistics, distribution and warehousing.
 Additional sites serve as major centers of research and development, light manufacturing and warehousing.
 Additionally, there are major office parks combined with regional shopping centers.